 You should receive a notification whenever a software update is available, but if you’d like to check there’s an easy way to do so.

 On your device, head on over to the settings app and click about phone.
 Then, tap check for updates.
 If there’s an available update, it’ll show up here – simple!
 But just check the following before you click install…

 First, make sure you’re connected to WiFi and that you have a solid connection – the last thing you want is to be booted off halfway through a big update!
 Sure, you could use your data, but we’d advise against it as it’ll rinse your allowance.

 You also need to ensure that you have enough internal storage in order for the update to go ahead – this is usually about 1GB – as well as enough battery; you may want to keep your phone on charge throughout the update.
 Once you’re set, tap install and follow the on-screen instructions.

 What are the benefits of updating my Android phone?

 Updating your Android phone to the latest software has huge benefits.
 One of the primary reasons for doing so is to improve your device’s security and encryption (a process that means a message or file can only be read by certain people).
 Your phone has something called a security patch which keeps it safe from any vulnerabilities, and with each update this is improved.
 That means that if you don’t install Android system updates then your security won’t be up to scratch which means that someone could unlock your android easily and access your personal data.

-In addition, some apps will only run on the latest Android update.
+In addition, some apps will only run on the latest Android version.
 Therefore, you may be required to install the latest software in order to keep enjoying your favourite apps, but you’ll also enjoy the latest in-app releases and features!

 User experience is better, too.
 With each update you’ll get an improved user interface, meaning your phone will have new features that make day-to-day usage more helpful and enjoyable.